ardacetinkaya/aws-api-gateway-with-lambda-infra/src/functions/README.md

 # Functions

 - These are simple .NET 6 application for test purpose
-- There are different types of application templates
+- Different kind of AWS Lambda's application models are used